Epigenetic

 Samples:StoolOral swab

-Best for: Exploratory gut health monitoring, diet/lifestyle response tracking, research applications
+Best for: Exploratory gut health monitoring, tracking response to dietary changes, research applications

 Multi-omic